-The rainfall outlook (issued by the Met Office on 26th March 2020) is that for April, the likelihoods of above- and below-average precipitation are similar.
-For April-May-June as a whole, below-average precipitation is moderately more likely than above-average precipitation.
-The probability that UKaverage precipitation for April-May-June will fall into the driest of five equal categories is 25% and the probability that it will fall into the wettest of the five categories is around 15% (the 1981-2010 probability for each of the categories is 20%).
+The rainfall outlook (issued by the Met Office on 23rd April 2020) is that for May, below-average precipitation is moderately more likely than above-average precipitation.
+For May-June-July as a whole, below-average precipitation is more likely than above-average precipitation.
+The probability that UK-average precipitation for May-June-July will fall into the driest of five equal categories is around 30% and the probability that it will fall into the wettest of these categories is 10% (the 1981-2010 probability for each of these categories is 20%).